Traffic Director service routing APIs overview

 Traffic Director provides service networking capabilities to your applications, including advanced traffic management, observability, and security.
 However, configuring and operating a service mesh is a complex task for mesh administrators and service developers.

-This preview introduces a new set of Traffic Director service routing APIs to configure Traffic Director.
-The new APIs are designed to simplify and improve your overall mesh configuration experience.
+This document describes the service routing APIs for configuring Traffic Director.
+These APIs are designed to simplify and improve your overall mesh configuration experience.

 experience when you define your service networking control plane.